guanyuzong/EGA-Net/README.md

 3. Open terminal. run：python3 test.py

-4. We also provide links to download the results of our experiments.
+4. We also provide links to download the results of our experiments [code:0617]https://pan.baidu.com/s/1RnS6BDDAg4tGOxEnNGXLrQ.

 ## Evaluation
 If you would like to evaluate our entire model parameters through quantitative metrics, please follow these steps.